The Cold Weather Shelter is NOT open tonight.

 Outreach & Canvassing

-Open Table Nashville starts canvassing at 28 degrees Fahrenheit and is training volunteers to help with ongoing canvassing during the winter months and connect people experiencing homelessness with information about available shelter options.
+Due to the COVID pandemic, Open Table Nashville will engage in day-time outreach and canvassing when the weather is predicted to reach 28 degrees Fahrenheit or below and is training volunteers to help with ongoing canvassing during the winter months and connect people experiencing homelessness with information about available shelter options.
 Visit the Outreach page for information on cold weather injuries.

 Please contact Open Table Nashville for training opportunities.